 Street Photography

-Street photography can be a totally liberating way of shooting.
-It requires a keen eye, a quick hand, practice and even patience.
-Not only that, but if you don’t have a solid understanding of your kit, you could be walking away with little more than a wasted day.
-This mix of intensity, freedom and variation is what makes Street Photography such an addictive way of shooting.
+Street photography can be a liberating way of shooting.
+It requires a keen eye, a quick hand, practice, and patience.
+Also, if you don’t have a solid understanding of your kit, you could be walking away with little more than a wasted day.
+This mix of intensity, freedom and variation makes Street Photography an addictive way of shooting.

-In this write up we’re going to be looking at how Street Photography can benefit you and just how you can hit the ground running, if you choose to get out there and document life, as it’s happening.
+In this write-up, we will look at how street photography can benefit you and how you can hit the ground running if you choose to get out there and document life as it’s happening.

 So what is Street Photography

-Many of us will have a good idea of what we think street photography is but in actual fact, it’s a bit of a difficult idea to pin down.
+Many of us will have a good idea of what we think street photography is, but it’s a bit of a complex idea to pin down.
 At the very base of all street photography is truth and reality.
-What we are really looking to do when we shoot street is lift an image clean of space and time and evoke an emotion.
+When we shoot a street, we are looking to lift an image clean of space and time and evoke an emotion.
 This can involve people or architecture.
-It can be blunt, humorous or completely abstract, but what is at the heart of every good street image, is an ability to take a fleeting moment and represent it in a way that wouldn’t otherwise be noticeable, a way that makes us take note.
+It can be blunt, humorous or completely abstract, but what is at the heart of every good street image is an ability to take a fleeting moment and represent it in a way that wouldn’t otherwise be noticeable, a way that makes us take note.

 Outside of the Confines.

-You may not think it, but ‘Street’ doesn’t have to be confined to the street itself – to cities, towns or urban areas.
-In fact, some of the greatest street photographers to ever have lived were War and Reportage photographers.
+You may not think it, but ‘Street’ doesn’t have to be confined to the street – to cities, towns or urban areas.
+War and Reportage photographers were some of the most outstanding street photographers ever to have lived.

-Take Robert Capa for example.
-Street Photography taps into these realms just as much as it does the everyday town and city landscape or urban area because it represents a reality that can be shocking, raw and really shed light on an area of life that many of us will never be familiar with.
-It’s when you really start looking at this that you see just how influential and encompassing Street Photography can be.
+Take Robert Capa, for example.
+Street Photography taps into these realms just as much as it does the everyday town and city landscape or urban area because it represents a reality that can be shocking and raw and shed light on an area of life many of us will never be familiar with.
+When you really start looking at this, you see just how influential and encompassing Street Photography can be.

 It’s also important not to be fooled by the idea of street photography being confined to the street itself.
-Yes, usually you will find that most street photography takes place outdoors, but it can venture inside to cafe’s, bars, shops and even peoples homes.
+Yes, usually, you will find that most street photography takes place outdoors, but it can venture inside to cafes, bars, shops and even people’s homes.
 It can be down on the beach or a holiday park – Martin Parr famously shot such contexts in his 1985 project ‘The Last Resort’.
-As long as there’s life, there is the opportunity for street photography.
+As long as there’s life, there is opportunity for street photography.

 Getting Started

-With such a broad range to get stuck in to, it’s no surprise that going out simply to ‘shoot street’ can be awfully daunting.
-It’s a big, busy world out there and the opportunity for content is endless.
-With this in mind, it’s always good to run through your intentions before you even leave your front door.
-Below are a number of hints and tips you can look at engaging in before you go out to shoot your own street photography:
+With such a broad range to get stuck into, it’s no surprise that going out simply to ‘shoot street’ can be daunting.
+It’s a big, busy world out there, and the opportunity for content is endless.
+With this in mind, running through your intentions before leaving your front door is always good.
+Below are several hints and tips you can look at engaging in before you go out to shoot your street photography:

 Set Yourself Small Projects

 Don’t get bogged down with the intensity of being surrounded by strangers, buildings and life.
-On a normal day you’re a part of this life, but with that camera in your hand, you can feel awfully out of place.
-With this in mind, it’s always a great idea to set yourself some small, manageable and most importantly achievable projects to indulge in.
+On a typical day, you’re a part of this life, but you can feel awfully out of place with that camera in your hand.
+With this in mind, it’s always a great idea to set yourself up with some small, manageable, and, most importantly, achievable projects to indulge in.

-Look at reflections in shop windows, puddles, cars and make this your constant.
-You’ll find that this is a great way of bridging the gap between you and your subject, whether this is a human or simply an interesting scene.
-It’s also a really great way to create interesting compositions, optical illusions and mix up focal planes for your viewer.
+Look at reflections in shop windows, puddles, and cars and make this your constant.
+You’ll find that this is an excellent way of bridging the gap between you and your subject, whether this is a human or simply an exciting scene.
+It’s also a really great way to create interesting compositions and optical illusions and mix up focal planes for your viewer.

 Street Photography